ching-yao-lin/cafa-5-protein-function-prediction/README.md

 ## Contributors
 - **Harshavardhana A S**: Implemented BLAST-KNN, 3MER, and InterPro feature extraction methods as a preliminary stage to enhance the baseline solution.
 - **Unnath**: Assisted in conducting a literature survey on alternative methods to NetGo and explored various protein embedding techniques.
-- **Chris**: Developed the Exploratory Data Analysis (EDA) for CAFA 5 protein data and explored the Kaggle winner 4 solution, along with literature documents and surveys for protein encoding techniques.
+- **Chris**: Developed the Exploratory Data Analysis (EDA) for CAFA 5 protein data and explored and implemented part of the Kaggle fourth-place winner's solution, along with literature documents and surveys for protein encoding techniques.

 ## Project Structure